Pompano Beach, FL 33069

 Who Needs Inpatient Care for Mental Health?

 Inpatient mental health treatment is necessary for individuals struggling with severe mental or emotional issues that cannot be adequately addressed through outpatient care.
-Inpatient treatment typically involves a multi-disciplinary approach, with a focus on intensive therapy and medical services.
-This can be essential to helping individuals in challenging situations, such as during an acute episode of psychosis or mourning a major loss.
+Inpatient treatment typically involves a multi-disciplinary approach, focusing on intensive therapy and medical services.
+This can be essential to helping individuals in challenging situations, such as during an acute episode of psychosis or mourning a significant loss.
 As a result, people find the relief and stability to rebuild their lives.

 Inpatient treatment is also an appropriate option for those suffering from trauma and PTSD.
 Inpatient PTSD treatment provides a safe space for addressing traumatic memories.
 Through evidence-based therapies like dialectical behavior therapy (DBT), clients can safely process trauma.
-Additionally, medications may be used in combination with therapy.
-This comprehensive approach addresses physiological components of PTSD such as insomnia and anxiety that often co-occur alongside the condition.
+Additionally, medications may be used in combination with treatment.
+This comprehensive approach addresses physiological components of PTSD, such as insomnia and anxiety, that often co-occur alongside the condition.

-Overall, inpatient services can be an invaluable resource for those seeking more intensive care than outpatient services offer.
-If someone is considering inpatient mental health treatment in Fort Lauderdale, our professionals can help them determine the best type of care for their situation.
-The Retreat of Broward is committed to helping individuals learn new coping strategies, gain insight into their condition(s), and take important steps toward finding meaningful and lasting recovery.
+Overall, inpatient services can be invaluable for those seeking more intensive care than outpatient services.
+If someone is considering inpatient mental health treatment in Pompano Beach, our professionals can help them determine the best type of care for their situation.
+The Retreat of Broward is committed to assisting individuals in learning new coping strategies, gaining insight into their condition(s), and taking necessary steps toward finding meaningful and lasting recovery.

 Benefits of Our Inpatient Mental Health Program